-The RSA6100A Real-Time Spectrum Analyzer lets you correct the signal displays and measurement results to account for gains and losses in external equipment.
+The analyzer lets you correct the signal displays and measurement results to account for gains and losses in external equipment.
 You can specify a single gain value or you can use an external loss table to adjust the gain/loss value based on frequency.